nddipiazza/JRebelPf4jPlugin/README.md

  The following plugin will allow JRebel to be used with PF4J.

- The class reloading of PF4J plugins will be ignored as is.
+ Without this plugin, JRebel will fail to reloading PF4J changes.

  The plugin will do the following when a PF4J plugin is modified: